-3. Retake of Test
+3. Retake of Test if Failure of Test

-- If the student fails the test on scheduled testing day, the student must schedule remediation if desired prior to retesting. - In order to be eligible for re-testing, the retesting must occur within 2 school days following original test.
+- If the student fails the test on scheduled testing day, the student must schedule remediation if desired prior to retesting.
+Goal sheet must be updated appropriately with instructor. - In order to be eligible for re-testing, the retesting must occur within 2 school days following original test and must be done prior to the next scheduled test.